WebAssembly/design/Web.md

 optimization of copy in/out that was only available when linear memory behaved like an `ArrayBuffer` (or `SharedArrayBuffer`).

+## 64-bit integers
+Currently Javascript doesn't support 64-bit itergers so they will be disallowed as a return value in JS binding.
+Once JS has [Typed Objects](http://wiki.ecmascript.org/doku.php?id=harmony:typed_objects) i64 values can be communicated to browser environment.

 ## Security

 WebAssembly's security model should depend on [CORS][] and